 The lithograph of the women depicted a painting on the wall of the Tomb of Ann’a located on the Theban necropolis (mount Shêkh ‘Abd-el-Qurna) in Egypt.
 It was built in the Middle Kingdom, during the 18th dynasty, around 1500 bce (3500 years ago).

-The tomb had been excavated in 1891 by Boussac and then left open to anyone, which resulted in serious damage to the tomb.
-When Müller arrived 1904 he was determined to record what he could for future researchers.
+The tomb was excavated in 1891 by Boussac and then left open to anyone, which resulted in serious damage to the tomb.
+When Müller arrived in 1904 he was determined to record what he could for future researchers.

 “I have tried to save for science by sketching, tracing, and photographing the part which is of special value to the anthropologists, viz, the representations of the foreign nations bringing tribute to Egypt.”

 He described the four women pictured as Syrian, (Asiatics being any number of peoples from the east of Egypt).
 Three of the women are believed to be slaves due to the presence of their children (I don’t quite understand this but that’s what he said) while the woman without a child is believed to be an Asiatic princess “for the harem of the king of Egypt”. (calm down, bro)

 All four women are in high-class dresses, owing to the generous tucks of fabric and the blue and red embroidery or fringe on their dresses.
 Müller notes that depictions of Syrian women are very rare in ancient Egypt and that this one should be taken as representative of Asiatic types not a depiction of an actual historical event.